Uptown, Brisbane: Origins

-Myer Centre was built on land that was originally occupied by Hotel Carlton, New York Hotel, Newspaper House and the Barry and Roberts department store.
+Myer Centre was built on land that was originally occupied by Hotel Carlton, New York Hotel, Telegraph Building, and the Barry and Roberts department store.

-Hotel Carlton was built in 1891 and is located on the corner of Queen and Elizabeth Streets.
+Hotel Carlton was built in 1891 and was located on the corner of Queen and Elizabeth Streets.
 It was redeveloped in the 1920s and closed in 1985.

 Next door to Hotel Carlton was the Telegraph News Company which was built in 1891 and operated until 1963 when it relocated to Bowen Hills.
 The building had been refurbished and was taken over for use as an office by Queensland Newspapers City which the building was renamed Newspaper House.

 The New York Hotel was originally built in 1866 as a shop and dwelling of a well-known butcher, James Collins.
 It was later repurposed as the European Hotel, which renamed in 1902 to the York Hotel.
 In 1928 it purchased by a brewer Castlemaine Perkins who demolished the building and built a new three storey hotel known as the New York Hotel which opened in 1929.
 The hotel excluding the fine upper façade was demolished in 1986.

 The Barry & Roberts department store building was built in 1921 and featured a department store, grocery store and the company's head office.
 This store had frontages on both Queen and Elizabeth Streets with the Elizabeth Street level being one floor lower than the Queen Street level.
 Barry & Roberts was sold to Condraulics Pty Limited (a subsidiary of Industrial Equity Limited) on 11 December 1985.
 The building excluding the facade was demolished in 1986.

 Mid 1980s: Construction

 Construction of Myer Centre started in late 1986 and required the excavation of 375,000 cubic metres of earth, to a depth of 22 metres (eight metres below the Brisbane River level), which was the largest urban excavation in Australia at the time.

 The Myer Centre developed by the Remm Group Property Limited on the block of land on Queen and Elizabeth Streets.
-Remm Group Property Limited sold the $385 million development to Case Corp (Aust) Ltd. during the construction phase for $470 million.
+Remm Group Property Limited sold the $385 million development to Chase Corp (Aust) Ltd. during the construction phase for $470 million.
 Using facadism, the facades of four historic buildings previously located on the site were retained and restored.
 The historic facades of the Hotel Carlton, New York Hotel, Newspaper House, and the Barry and Roberts department store were restored and retained.
 The interior design emphasised a Victorian theme, utilising ornate railing and fittings in brass and green, with terrazzo floor tiles.